MDG Technology patterns for common EA use cases

 Date (YYYY-MM-DD) | When status was last assessed |

-nextreviewdate |
+next_review_date |

 Date (YYYY-MM-DD) | When status should be reviewed again |